OWASP/DevGuide/DevGuide3.0/AccessControl.md

 ### Overview ###

-After authentication, access control is the process of enforcing that a particular user identity has sufficient permissions to create, read, update, or delete a secured resource  access a secured function, page, or data, or perform a secured business flow.
+After authentication, access control is the process of enforcing that a particular user identity has sufficient permissions to create, read, update, or delete a secured resource.
+The secured resource is not necessarily limited to data in general or executing logic.